-Wholesale power prices ranged from approximately \$21 to \$44 per MWh over the study period and were correlated with load patterns and natural gas prices.
-As the figure shows, there were no major price spikes during the quarter.
-Loads varied during the summer months but were fairly level and decreased into the fall season.
-Natural gas prices exhibited low volatility and fairly level prices throughout the period except for a single price spike on December 15.
+Wholesale power prices ranged from approximately \$28 to \$50 per MWh over the study period and were correlated with load patterns and natural gas prices.
+As the figure shows, there was a moderate price increase in the middle of the quarter where the wholesale power price rose to \$50 per MWh on May 18.
+Loads varied during the study period with a general trend up as summer approached.
+Loads were relatively high on May 18 when the wholesale power prices reached their maximum, but loads were even higher on multiple occasions in late June.
+Natural gas prices exhibited low volatility and fairly consistent prices throughout the period.